Lung gallium scan is a type of nuclear scan that uses radioactive gallium to identify swelling (inflammation) in the lungs.

 During the scan, it is important that you keep still to get a clear image.
 The technician can help make you comfortable before the scan begins.
-The test will take about 30 - 60 minutes.
+The test takes about 30 to 60 minutes.

 Just before the scan, remove jewelry, dentures, or other metal objects that can affect the scan.
 Take off the clothing on the upper half of your body and put on a hospital gown.